grazietta/lazy-jar/README.md

   * At least 8h before the stand-up
   * e.g. "I will skip artris for 2 weeks"
 * `/lj start notifying [username] for [name]`
-  Notify the bot that the hacker will start attending a stand-up again after a 'stop' or 'skip' command has been sent
+  Notify the bot the hacker will rejoin a stand-up again after a 'stop' or 'skip' command has been sent
   * e.g. "start notifying @grace for artris"
 * `/lj stop notifying [username] for [name]`
-  The hacker is on a break and will not be counted as part of a stand-up until the 'start' command is sent
+  The hacker is on a break and will be dismissed from the stand-up count until the 'start' command is sent

   * e.g. "stop notifying @grace for artris"